 Instructions

-• Fill measuring cup to the 1 cup mark with milk
+• Fill measuring cup to the 1-cup mark with milk.
+Beat until well combined.

-• Divide batter into muffin tin, fill ⅔ full
+• Divide batter into muffin tin, fill โ…” full.

-• Store leftovers in airtight container up to four days
+• Store leftovers in an airtight container for up to four days.

 Did you make this recipe?Mention @kasey_allthingsmamma or tag #allthingsmamma!